The Pentagon War

 But before they sealed themselves in, Jerry had to retrieve his poster.

-"I've been meaning to ask you about that," Arnold said as his assigned partner magnet-walked back with Cronazza Heap in tow.
+"I've been meaning to ask you about that," Arnold said as his assigned partner magnet-walked back with Crodazza Heap in tow.
 "If you like Human-Centauri so much, why don't you just go live there?"

 "Oh, no," Jerry assured him, "It's nothing like that.
 Human-Centauri's way too much like a cult for my taste.
 Hell, their whole 'emotional plague' concept is practically a state religion, even though they'd never let you call it that.
 I just admire what the Heap clan's been able to accomplish there.
 Sixty years ago, it wasn't even a star; they just called it Haberd's Brown Dwarf 629.
 They managed to light it up, and build homes for themselves, and now they've got an entire network of inhabited, satellite-ringed asteroids around the star, with some enclosed areas big enough to have their own weather systems."